getodk/docs/aggregate-install.rst

 	- Start Tomcat

-	  This can be done simply running:-
+	  This can be done simply running:

 	   .. code-block:: console